 But, golly, how unashamedly de-haut-en-bas that behaviour is!
 Here, from the early chapter actually called 'Julian Defeats the Sticks', is a sample.
 Julian tells the Sticks that the Five are going on a picnic:

 "Good riddance to bad rubbish," murmured Edgar to himself.
 He was lying sprawled on the sofa, reading some kind of highly-coloured comic.I suppose the point here is that a great many 19th- and 20th-C children's stories interpellate their readers as posher than many of them actually were.
 The obvious point of comparison is Harry Potter and the Dursleys.
-Now the Dursleys are lower-middle rather than working class; but the point of the scenario is that they treat Harry abominably because they recognise that he is, in some way, better than them; and certainly better than their horrible son Dudley.
+Now the Dursleys are of course have money; but what they don't have is class.
+The point of the scenario is that they treat Harry abominably because they recognise that he is, in some way, better than them; and certainly better than their horrible son Dudley.

 "If you've anything to say to me, Edgar, come outside and say it," said Julian, dangerously.

 "You leave Edgar alone," said Mrs Stick, at once.